vaeryn-uk/single-executor/README.md

     to proceed to an active leader state.
 In this configuration, there is more control of the system.
 This would be useful to test/prove the automatic recovery system before switching to it.
+* Revise the network transport protocols.
+Currently, we have two main mechanisms:
+  * `HTTP` - these channels are simply for demonstration/dashboard purposes, such as JSON responses to watchdog state, or commands to blacklist a network or kill a watchdog instance.
+  * `raw UDP` - the underlying protocol used by the watchdog instances to communicate with one another.
+In the future, this would probably want to be replaced with some kind of RPC for reliability, security & stability.

 ## Components